lorforlinux/docs.beagleboard.io/books/pru-cookbook/02start/start.rst

 Problem
 ---------

-You want to find the lastest version of Debian that is available for your Bone.
+You want to find the latest version of Debian that is available for your Bone.

 Solution
 ---------